African Menace in Puchong

 What it is with the Africans and the fast lane?

-I also noticed a growing number of Africans near my housing area but unlike the group at Jalan Wawasan, this group has been rather tame and so far kept to themselves.
+I also noticed a growing number of Africans near my housing area but unlike the rowdy group at Jalan Wawasan, this group has been rather polite, be part of neighbourhood, high respect others and so far kept to themselves.
 That was when they started to move in.
 But now they have started their ruckus but it is still at a manageable level.
-But one thing that we are getting rather annoyed these days is the way they cross the road.
-Despite seeing an approaching car, they would walk as if they are the kings of the road – often we have to slow down and wait for them to finish crossing.
-My wife had a shock of her life last week when an African man suddenly walked in front of her car, causing her to slam on the brake hard.

 There are some foreigners who have forgotten that they are in another country and do not act accordingly.
-They end up becoming public menace or danger to other road users.
-We don’t mind having foreigners as our neighbours but once they become a public menace (regardless they are foreigners or locals), we need the swift hand of the law to deal with them.
+They end up becoming public menace or danger to others.
+Some of the locals are not innocent but that does not mean it gives the right for foreigners to do the same.

 We are sorry that this post was not useful for you!